techmagus/iam/content/en-ph/advocacy/autism.md

   #rel = "noopener"
 +++

 As an openly autistic person, I strongly advocate for autism awareness and autism acceptance.
-This include advocating against discrimination, eliminating social prejudice, and stigma, through education and timely information.
+This includes advocating against discrimination, eliminating social prejudice, and stigma, through education and timely information.

 ---